 The proposed budget for fiscal year 2025-2026 for the City of Traverse City reflects the continued commitment to transparent, strategic, and community-centered financial planning.
-Developed through close collaboration with department heads, it aligns fiscal resources with the City's responsibilities for providing services, public safety, and financial stability.
+Developed through close collaboration with department heads, it aligns fiscal resources with the City's priorities to ensure a resilient, sustainable, and forward-looking financial outlook.